ycrc/ycrc.github.io/docs/clusters-at-yale/guides/nextflow.md

      }
      …
 }

 ```

+## Running a hybrid workflow

-Important: When running a workflow that uses both slurm and local executors, you should submit the run as a batch job.
+When running a workflow that uses both slurm and local executors, you should submit the run as a batch job of a single task and multiple cpus.
 Give the batch job a reasonable number of cpus, depending on how many local processes you want to run simultaneously (e.g. 32).
 The local processes will all run within the main batch job, and the slurm processes will be submitted as separate slurm jobs.
 If done correctly this should keep you below the 200 submissions/hour threshold.

 You may also try reducing queueSize to a value less than 100.
 If you cannot find a way to reduce your submission rate to an acceptable level, we will consider turning off the submission threshold.
 Contact us for more information.